14 May 2015

 Senior policy adviser, Charity Commission

-He specialises in governance and contributed to Good Governance, the Code for the Voluntary and Community Sector.
-He represents the Commission on at code steering group meetings.
-He also co-wrote the Commission’s guidance on charities and public services and contributed to Speaking Out, the Commission’s guidance on campaigning.
+He contributed to Good Governance, the Code for the Voluntary and Community Sector, and represents the Commission on the Code Steering Group.
+He co-wrote the Commission’s research and guidance on charities and public service delivery, contributed to guidance on campaigning and the CIO model constitutions.

 Is this profile up-to-date?
 If not, please let us know at email@example.com